walter298/Agent-Orange/README.md

 ### Profiling

 To use the profiling version of Agent Orange, simply select agent_orange_profiling.exe in step 3 above.
 After the binary exits, a new profiling session file should appear in the profiling_sessions directory.
-To visualize this file, run the Activate script in profiler_visualizer/.venv/Scripts.
-Then run "python main.py" from the profiler_visualizer directory.
+Profiling sessions can be visualized inside the custom profiler app.
+To run this app, first create a custom Python environment in the profiler_visualizer directory.
+Then run /.venv/Scripts/Activate.
+Finally, run "python main.py" from the profiler_visualizer directory.

 ## Move Search Strategy
 Agent Orange uses the minimax algorithm with alpha-beta pruning in order to find the best move.
 Upon calculating each legal move, Agent Orange will order them in a way that allows maximum pruning.
 Captures are ordered first, then historically good moves (i.e. moves that caused alpha to be greater than beta and vice versa), then unexplored non-captures.